nrwl/nx-workshop/docs/lab15/LAB.md

 6. Commit all your changes and push your new branch.
     <br /> <br />
-7. Go to GitHub and make a Pull Request to `master`
+7. Go to GitHub and make a Pull Request to `main`
     <br /> <br />
 8. After a few moments you'll see something like this:
     ![GitHub Actions example](./github_actions.png)